django/deps/draft/0007-dependency-policy.rst

 didn't go well.
 Many users struggled even to get the package installed.

-That experience led to a deep suspicion of Python packaging tools among the Django core team, and a de-facto policy emerged of only requiring the lowest common denominator: installation via direct download and ``python setup.py install``.
+That experience led to a deep suspicion of Python packaging tools among the Django core contributors, and a de-facto policy emerged of only requiring the lowest common denominator: installation via direct download and ``python setup.py install``.
 This meant not using any of Python's packaging features developed since about 2002, including most notably dependencies.
 In 2016, Django's only dependencies are optional.